Egypt's interest rate hike to curb growth but not inflation, critics say

 Egypt, which has been struggling to revive growth since an uprising six years ago, floated its currency, as well as raising rates, in November.
 The pound has halved in value since then.

-Those moves helped it clinch a three-year $12 billion IMF loan program tied to ambitious reforms such as tax hikes and subsidy cuts which saw inflation jump to a three-decade high at 31.5 percent in April.
+Those moves helped it clinch a 3-year $12 billion IMF loan programme tied to ambitious reforms such as tax hikes and subsidy cuts which saw inflation jump to a three-decade high at 31.5 percent in April.

 "Borrowing now will cost me (interest of) more than 18 percent.
 This is a ridiculous figure which will be added to the price of goods," he said.

-"We expect the rate hike to support the Egyptian pound and continue to attract foreign inflows," said Salah Shamma, head of Investment, MENA Equity, Franklin Templeton Investments (ME).

-"The expected inflows should replenish the country’s foreign reserves and find its way to the local banking sector.
-We see any appreciation in the Egyptian pound as a catalyst for lower inflation."

-(Additional reporting by Ehab Farouk; Editing by Louise Ireland and Toby Chopra)
+Egypt's stock market fell 2.5 percent by 11:55 GMT.
+(Additional reporting by Ehab Farouk; Editing by Louise Ireland)